rackerlabs/design-system/_component_design/vertical-stepper.md

 ### Composition

-A vertical stepper is comprised of the following elements:
+A vertical stepper is composed of the following elements:

 - **Workflow title (required)**: Use a Heading 1 to label the vertical stepper.
 Label the vertical stepper so that it reflects the workflow.
-- **Step counter (required)**: The step counter displays the sequential number of a step and the status of the step.
+- **Step counter (required)**: The step counter displays the sequential number and status of a step.
 - **Title (required)**: The title is the name of the step.
 - **Selection (required)**: After the user enters data and moves to the next step, the selection area displays the entered data.
-The user can refer to the selection area to understand the context in which they are making decisions in the following steps.
+The user can refer to the selection area to understand the context in which they are making decisions in the steps that follow.
 - **Content area (required)**: The user enters data or completes an action in the content area.
-The content area can be comprised of any [inputs and controls]({{site.url}}/components/inputs-and-controls.html).
+The content area includes [inputs and controls]({{site.url}}/components/inputs-and-controls.html).
 - **Revealer (required)**: The user can click the revealer to expand and contract a step.
 - **Button set (required)**: The user clicks buttons to navigates to the next step, back to a previous step, or to complete the vertical stepper.
 - **Divider line (required)**: The upper and lower divider line separates steps.